Status: We will continue to update this page as more resources become available. Check back for future updates.

 FEEA is working to support our dedicated public servants during these uncertain times.

-Below, we have curated a list of both national and regional resources that may be useful.
+Below, we have curated a list of both national and regional resources that may be useful to feds impacted by layoffs and other events.
 We offer these links for informational purposes only and do not imply an endorsement by FEEA for any specific products or services; FEEA bears no responsibility for the content or legality of external sites.

 Please follow us on LinkedIn and Facebook and subscribe to our e-newsletter for the latest information and updates.